mkik12/CHMU-weatherDataProcessing/README.md

 2. Start the plugin, go to the **Settings** tab, and set the directory path for the "spatial_data" folder obtained in the first step.
 3. Switch to the **Raster** tab and fill in the primary and secondary parameters.
 4. Click the **Start** button to run the plugin.

+> [!TIP]
+> Be cautious when setting the extent layer parameter, which must be a vector layer - preferably a polygon - and the cell size, whose unit is determined by the chosen projection.

 ## How the Plugin Works